 Fraternal Order of Eagles 925, 20 N 2nd St, Grand Haven, MI 49417, USA

 Meetings of the Tri-Cities Kiwanis Club are open to the public.
-Bring your lunch, or call 616-842-2622 by Tuesday to order a sandwich plate for $8.
+Bring your lunch, or contact us by Tuesday to order a sandwich plate for $8.

 Kiwanis has a long history of service in Grand Haven, Spring Lake and Ferrysburg, Michigan.

 The Kiwanis Club of Grand Haven was originally chartered on March 13, 1941; sponsored by the Grand Rapids, Holland and Muskegon clubs.
 The first president was Arthur F. Gieseking, and the first secretary was Harvey L. Scholten.
-The club had 38 charter members, had grown to 69 members by 1955, and peaked at 120 members.
+The club had 38 charter members [click to see list], had grown to 69 members by 1955, and peaked at 120 members.

-This bookletwas originally published in February, 1991 to celebrate the club’s 50-year anniversary, documenting the many service projects carried out by the club in its first 50 years.
 After more than 60 years of service, the Kiwanis Club of Grand Haven dissolved on January 28, 2003.
-Read the Tribune article here.
 Prior to dissolving, the club donated their funds to Children’s Services at the Loutit District Library and the Tri-Cities Historical Museum’s Ackley Project.
+[View club bulletin here] [Read the Tribune article here]

 Over the years, Tri-Cities Kiwanis has been recognized at the Michigan District level for rapid growth and innovative projects that assist special needs children and young victims of disease and disability.
 [Read more]